hliyan/magpie/README.md

 ####Other

 - **Naming conventions**: for consistency, everything is lowercase.
 Issues are named in the following manner: "module - feature - failure [when condition]".
 This makes quick scans of the issue list easier.
 It also helps teams for whom English is not the native language.
 The module is duplicated in both labels and titles for the benefit of email notifications.
+- Github labels are used in two other ways - to mark bugs ("bug") and to specify the module or subsystem to which an issue belongs.
+These are automatically picked up by Magpie for the dashboard and graphs.
+- The dashboard is shared with the entire team -- everyone should know where everyone else is at so that he/she can coordinate work accordingly.